quang-do-se/aws-certs/devops/tmp/study.md

 - SNS Topic is used for the whole Config (for operational insights).
 There is no SNS notification at Rule level.
 You should use `CloudWatch Events` for Rules.

-- You can develop custom rules by associate each custom rule with an AWS Lambda function.
+- You can develop custom rules by associate each custom rule with an `AWS Lambda` function.

+- AWS Config which can record all configuration changes and send the data to `S3`.

 ----------